St Ronan's School

-Saint Ronan's School is an independent co-educational preparatory school for boys and girls from 3 to 13 years located in Hawkhurst in Kent, England.
+Saint Ronan's School is an independent co-educational preparatory school for boys and girls from 2 to 13 years located in Hawkhurst in Kent, England.
 It currently has about 440 pupils, the majority of them day pupils, although boarding is available from Monday night through to Thursday night for all pupils from Year 4 upwards.
-The present headmaster is Joe Lewis.
-The school was named Tatler UK Prep School of the Year in 2017-2018 and TES Prep School of the Year 2021.
+The headmaster is Joe Lewis.

 History

 The school was founded in 1883 and was originally located in Worthing in Sussex.
 During the Second World War, the school was evacuated to Bicton Park near Exmouth in Devon, but afterwards moved to its present location in Tongswood House.

 The house was remodelled in the late 19th century for William Cotterill, owner c.
 1868 to 1892, of a mercantile family from Birmingham.
 Tongswood later belonged to Charles Eugene Gunther (died 1931), head of the Liebig Extract of Meat Company which later became known as OXO, who was High Sheriff of Kent in 1926.

-Sir Richard Vassar-Smith, 3rd Baronet, was headmaster from 1957 to 1971, and was succeeded by his son, Sir John Vassar-Smith, 4th Baronet, who was headmaster of the school until his retirement in 1997.